tekyyang/tekyyang.github.io/_posts/2020-06-06-how-to-get-your-financial-status-closely-monitored.md

 ```

 In the end, I made several charts which shows:
--	My current total balance
+-	**My current total balance**

-&nbsp;&nbsp;&nbsp;&nbsp;Finally, we can answer the question at the beginning: how much money do I have right now?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Finally, we can answer the question at the beginning: how much money do I have right now?

--	My current balance by banks (e.g. RBC, CIBC, TD…)
+-	**My current balance by banks** (e.g. RBC, CIBC, TD…)

-&nbsp;&nbsp;&nbsp;&nbsp;I know I have the money above, but how they distributed across all the banks I’m with?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I know I have the money above, but how they distributed across all the banks I’m with?
 Furthermore, we can make decisions like: If I know bank B have a better deal for an investment, then should I consider move some money from bank A to bank B?

--	My current balance by banks by accounts (e.g. RBC chequing, RBC high interest, RBC Mastercard…)
+-	**My current balance by banks by accounts** (e.g. RBC chequing, RBC high interest, RBC Mastercard…)

-&nbsp;&nbsp;&nbsp;&nbsp;Do I need to pay for my credit card balance right now?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Do I need to pay for my credit card balance right now?
 Should I move some money from my day to day chequing account to my high interest chequing account?

--	Fixed monthly recurring fee (e.g. condo fee, parking, car insurance, mobile bill, internet bill…)
+-	**Fixed monthly recurring fee** (e.g. condo fee, parking, car insurance, mobile bill, internet bill…)

-&nbsp;&nbsp;&nbsp;&nbsp;Some fixed expenses to keep in mind you need to pay for every month
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Some fixed expenses to keep in mind you need to pay for every month

--	Variable monthly recurring fee (e.g. petro, gas, hydro…)
+-	**Variable monthly recurring fee** (e.g. petro, gas, hydro…)

-&nbsp;&nbsp;&nbsp;&nbsp;Some variable expense to pay for each month, and you can track the changing on these fees over time and get a better understanding about what change on your lifestyle caused the changes on these payments?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Some variable expense to pay for each month, and you can track the changing on these fees over time and get a better understanding about what change on your lifestyle caused the changes on these payments?

--	Balance over month
+-	**Balance over month**

-&nbsp;&nbsp;&nbsp;&nbsp;Answer the question directly: I’m in red or green for this month?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Answer the question directly: I’m in red or green for this month?
 Or, should I buy this thing if I want to save up to $xxx for this month?

--	Balance over month by income and expenses
+-	**Balance over month by income and expenses**

-&nbsp;&nbsp;&nbsp;&nbsp;Answer a further question: I’m in red/green, because I got less/more income, or more/less expenses?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Answer a further question: I’m in red/green, because I got less/more income, or more/less expenses?

--	Expenses by category (e.g. online shopping, grocery, food delivery, education, travel…)
+-	**Expenses by category** (e.g. online shopping, grocery, food delivery, education, travel…)

-&nbsp;&nbsp;&nbsp;&nbsp;What did you spend money on?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;What did you spend money on?
 Interestingly, I found since COVID started and I started to work from home, my grocery shopping expense got doubled at least compared with prior COVID months.

 Currently, I tend to run this workflow once a week, but actually you can run whenever you like.
 Now the charts are mostly focusing on monitoring spending since that’s the thing I want to start with, while I’m planning to add more sections for investment analysis as well when I got more bandwidth.